East Coast Adoptions – FAQS

 So yes, most shelter and rescue animals are suitable for adoption, though it’s important to do your research first.
 However, like any dog from anywhere, issues may arise that are previously undetected.

-All of our puppies also come with 30 days of free insurance through Pet First Pet Insurance.
+All of our puppies also come with 30 days of complimentary insurance through Pet First Pet Insurance.
 The insurance will begin at midnight after you contact Pet First to activate the insurance.
 It is your responsibility, after the adoption, to contact Pet First and we will provide you the information you need to get this free 30 days of insurance started.
 If the animal does fall ill, or needs to be treated for something, all adopters will have $1000 of coverage, ($1,000 aggregate/ $500 per-incident limit of accident and illness protection) within the terms of the insurance plan.
 For more information, please visit our Insurance Plan Details Page.
 Please note: This basic pet insurance policy does not cover free vaccinations and is limited to accidents and illnesses.
 Restrictions apply.
 Please read the policy information brochure that was given to you by the foster or here on our site.

-We offer the first 30 days of pet insurance free and because of the unknown nature of the dogs medical background or overall health and because we are unaffiliated with Pet First Pet Insurance, in the event of an uncovered illness or, illness or accident that requires care over and above what the basic policy provides, East Coast Adoption Agency is not held responsible for any bills incurred in the unlikely event of a problem.
+We offer the first 30 days of pet insurance included because of the unknown nature of the dogs medical background or overall health.
+And because we are unaffiliated with Pet First Pet Insurance, in the event of an uncovered illness or, illness or accident that requires care over and above what the basic policy provides, East Coast Adoption Agency is not held responsible for any bills incurred in the unlikely event of a problem.
 Adoption fees are non-refundable.
 It is always recommended adopters upgrade their insurance plan for higher coverage upon adoption.
 As obtaining an animal from anywhere, one can not guarantee any health issues or injuries that may occur after adoption.

 It is recommended that you also get your own insurance plan for at least the first few months, just in case of an accident or injury.